 Here you can check out the best activities during Summer in South Korea and the best 25 beaches if you need some refreshment during your trip.

-If you travel there in the Winter and you are a winter sport enthusiast, check out the full guide here with the best ski resorts in South Korea.
+If you travel there in the Winter and you are a winter sports enthusiast, check out the full guide here with the best ski resorts in South Korea.

-For a detail weather report month by month, you can check out our full guide here.
+For a detailed weather report month by month, you can check out our full guide here.
 Keep this in mind when planning a trip to South Korea.

 When planning your trip to South Korea, it is important to decide how long you will be staying.
-We recommend to stay 10 to 15 days to see most of the main sights in Korea.
+We recommend staying 10 to 15 days to see most of the main sights in Korea.

 Since the flights to Korea can be quite expensive, make the most of your trip buy staying longer.
 If you only stay a week, you will miss many amazing sights in South Korea and will mostly have to focus on Seoul and perhaps Busan.
 However, as explained previously in this post, there are so many things to see outside the city.